Renault Kadjar SUV review

 - Entry-level model poorly equipped

-The Renault Kadjar was updated for 2019 to keep it competitive in the ever-growing SUV segment.
-It was originally a late entrant to the sector but it certainly made an impression when it arrived, quickly establishing itself as something of an attention-grabber.
+The Renault Kadjar is a family-size SUV that sits between the award-winning Renault Captur and the bigger Renault Koleos.
+Originally a late entrant to the sector, it certainly made an impression when it arrived, quickly establishing itself as something of an attention-grabber.
+It was updated for 2019 to keep it competitive in the ever-growing SUV segment.

-Competition between compact SUVs is fiercer than ever before.
-The field now includes the SEAT Ateca, Ford Kuga, Peugeot 3008 and Skoda Karoq, as well as familiar faces like the Hyundai Tucson, Volkswagen Tiguan, Mazda CX-5 and Kia Sportage.
+Competition between medium-size SUVs is fiercer than ever before.
+The field now includes the SEAT Ateca, Ford Kuga, Peugeot 3008 and Skoda Karoq, as well as other familiar names like the Hyundai Tucson, Volkswagen Tiguan, Mazda CX-5 and Kia Sportage.
 Meanwhile the Nissan Qashqai that started it all is still a popular choice, and one which shares much of its mechanicals with the Kadjar thanks to Renault and Nissan’s corporate links.

 Although there's no seven-seat option, families are likely to find the Kadjar a practical car.
 There's space for three to sit in the rear without clashing shoulders and a useful array of cubbyholes for items needed en route.
 And what won't fit inside will certainly go in the boot – at 472 litres, it's larger than that of the Qashqai and it'll expand to 1,478 litres if you fold the seats down.

-The engine line-up is one of the main changes to the Kadjar and it’s shared with the Qashqai, so fuel economy is respectable across the range.
-Those who cover less than 12,000 miles or so a year will be best-served by the new 1.3-litre, 138bhp petrol engine.
-It manages up to 42.8mpg and 0-62mph in 10.4 seconds, while the slightly more powerful TCe 160 brings 158bhp and a half-second 0-62mph reduction with identical economy figures.
-These petrol engines can be combined with a six-speed manual gearbox or, as an option on the 138bhp version, a seven-speed automatic, which posts very similar fuel economy and performance figures.
+The Kadjar’s engine line-up is also shared with the Qashqai, so fuel economy is respectable.
+As of October 2020, the Kadjar is now only available with a 1.3-litre, 138bhp petrol engine.
+It manages up to 44.1mpg and 0-62mph in 9.8 seconds.
+A slightly more powerful TCe 160 brought 158bhp and a half-second 0-62mph reduction with identical economy figures.
+You can have the 138bhp engine with a six-speed manual gearbox or, optionally, a seven-speed automatic, which posts very similar fuel economy and performance figures.

 While entry-level Renault trims can sometimes be rather spartan, the whole Kadjar range is relatively well equipped, with DAB radio, LED daytime running lights, air-conditioning, Bluetooth and a stereo compatible with MP3 and USB storage.
 Our pick of the range is the Iconic, which is now the entry-level trim after Play was discontinued.
 It introduces sat nav, Apple CarPlay and Android Auto compatibility, lane departure warning, a rear parking camera and 19-inch alloy wheels.
 S Edition adds all-round LED lights, a fixed panoramic sunroof and USB sockets in the rear.
 The range-topping GT Line is fairly luxurious with its heated leather seats and adds clever features such as blind-spot monitoring, autonomous parking and emergency braking – but it's a little pricey.